dret/webconcepts/_includes/specs.md

-(listing 188 specifications in 6 specification series)
+188 specifications in 6 specification series